-Notes on Tables 9-1 to 9-11
+Notes on Tables 9-1 to 9-16

-Since 2003 the Czech Statistical Office has been carrying out a survey on the usage of information and communication technologies in households and by individuals every year.
-The survey is carried out within the Labour Force Sample Survey (LFSS), which is implemented by the Czech Statistical Office as a personal interview.
+Since 2002 the Czech Statistical Office has been carrying out a survey on the usage of information and communication technologies in households and by individuals every year.
+The survey is carried out within the Labour Force Sample Survey (LFSS), which is implemented by the Czech Statistical Office

 Since 2006 the survey has been performed according to the Regulation (EC) No 808/2004 of the European Parliament and of the Council of 21 April 2004 concerning Community statistics on the information society, which enables to obtain data comparable with other EU Member States.

-In 2017 the survey was carried out in the second quarter of the year.
-The questionnaire queries were responded by over 8 thousand persons aged 16+ years.
-The questionnaire included 49 questions, 7 of them were for households and 42 were for individuals.
+In 2019 the survey was carried out in the second quarter of the year.
+The questionnaire queries were responded by 7376 persons aged 16+ years.
+The questionnaire included 173 questions, 20 of them were for households and 153 were for individuals.

 The reference period for the data on individuals is the last three months before the survey date (in Q2 of the reference year).
-In case data are searched from public administration the reference period is 12 month prior to the survey date.
+In case of online shopping, contact with public authorities (search of information on government websites and sending of forms online) and usage of shared accommodation the reference period is 12 month prior to the survey date.

 The educational attainment is published for individuals aged 25+ years.
 Individuals aged 16–24 years involve many students who have low educational attainment, but use the information technology in a very intensive manner.
 Excluding the age group 16–24 years allows more accurate assessment of the impact of education on the use of information and communication technologies by individuals.